yukh1402/cti-stix-diamond-activity-attack-graph/README.md

 rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+This copyright notice and this permission notice SHALL be included in all copies or substantial portions of the Software.

 The source code responsible for displaying the cti-stix-diamond-activity-attack-graph project watermark that links back to https://github.com/yukh1402/cti-stix-diamond-activity-attack-graph as part of rendered diagrams MUST NOT be removed or changed.
-When this software is being used in a website or application,the watermark must stay fully visible and not visually overlapped by other elements.
+When this software is being used in a website or application,the watermark MUST stay fully visible and MUST NOT visually overlapped by other elements.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR